 Preparing Your Birth Injury Suit

 If your child suffered serious or permanent injuries during labor and delivery at the fault of a medical professional, you certainly deserve retribution to provide medical care for your child.
 However, it would be difficult to prove such is the case by yourself.
 As a plaintiff, it is your responsibility to prove beyond a reasonable doubt that malpractice occurred.
 Without medical and legal knowledge on a wide scale, you may not get what you deserve from the parties at fault.
 The experienced Louisiana birth injury attorneys at Arnold & Itkin have sat in high pressure courtrooms and at settlement tables all across the county, fighting for and winning what our clients need.
-We understand the extent of pain and suffering you are experiencing and work hard to make sure you are justly compensated.

 Contact our team at (225) 412-6348 to schedule a free case evaluation and help us work toward providing what’s necessary for your child’s injuries.